-The Department of Psychology sets the standard for psychological care and research that fosters optimal health potential and quality of life for patients and families affected by pediatric catastrophic diseases.
+The Department of Psychology and Biobehavioral Sciences sets the standard for psychological care and research that fosters optimal health potential and quality of life for patients and families affected by pediatric catastrophic diseases.
 Through an integrated academic focus across clinical, research, and training efforts in pediatric psychology and neuropsychology, the department advances discovery and care across St. Jude.

 An experienced, growing team of faculty leads the department’s cohesive strategy.
 Department Faculty contribute to innovative research and clinical care initiatives that shape our approach to a patient’s life-long care.
 We enforce our commitment to this high standard of care through the implementation of novel methodologies and technologies and the ongoing contribution to innovative program initiatives and individualized training experiences for faculty and staff.

 Our approach inspires a spirit of collaboration in which all faculty and staff fulfill a vital role in the standard of care for all patients and share a common vision to realize the St. Jude mission.

 To support the integrated academic focus of the Department, Faculty members work across two tracks, Clinician and Clinician Scientist.
 The track to which Faculty are assigned align with their individual institutional roles, duties, and interests, and all Faculty across the Department contribute to specific clinical and research roles regardless of their track designation.

 Faculty on the Clinician track commit seventy-five to ninety percent of their time to clinical care and the remainder to research and institutional stewardship activities.
 Each member serves as a clinical liaison to primary medical or other speciality services, promoting integration of psychological care across diagnostic populations.
 Research endeavors for this track are typically collaborative in nature, where Faculty members often serve as co-investigators on departmental and institutional protocols.